qm4teo/Blender-YOLO-Autolabel/README.md

 ### 4. Run ▶️

 >[!Note]
 > All output settings such as location, file format, and frame range are **taken from render settings**.
-Remember to set them before!
+Remember to set them beforehand!

+When everything is ready, hit `Run YOLO Autolabel` and wait for results! 🕑

 >[!Warning]
->After running script, Blender will start rendering with labels, however it won't show progress and will be unresponsive until it finished.
-However, progress can be seen through system console `Window` -> `Toogle System Console`.
+>After running script, Blender will start rendering with labels, however it will be unresponsive until finished.
+Progress can be seen through system console `Window` -> `Toogle System Console`.

-When everything is ready, hit `Run YOLO Autolabel` and wait for results!

 ## Output structure ⏏️

-Inside location specified by Blender Output Preferences there will be created folders with `images` and `labels`, each frame having corresponding label and name based on prefix and frame number.
+Inside location specified by Blender Output Preferences there will be folders with `images` and `labels`, each frame having corresponding label and name based on prefix and frame number.

 ```text
 .